spree/spree/guides/content/developer/customization/checkout_flow.markdown

 configured.
 Spree will list all countries by default but you can configure exactly which countries you would like to appear.
-The list can be limited to a specific set of countries by configuring the new `Spree::Config[:checkout_zone]` preference and setting its value to the name of a <%= link_to "Zones", :zones %> containing the countries you wish to use.
+The list can be limited to a specific set of countries by configuring the new `Spree::Config[:checkout_zone]` preference and setting its value to the name of a <%= link_to "Zones", "addresses", "zones" %> containing the countries you wish to use.
 Spree assumes that the list of billing and shipping countries will be the same.
 You can always change this logic via an extension if this does not suit your needs.